johneatmon/www/src/pages/work/prosource-rebrand.md

   to: present
 ---

-ProSource is an Orlando-based IT services company.
-Since 2006, they've helped healthcare, engineering, finance, and manufacturing companies unlock their full potential by providing IT solutions tailored to their specific industry.
+ProSource provides IT services for healthcare, engineering, finance, and manufacturing companies.

 ## Background